 Teaching on the Physiotherapy programme brings together excellence in research and practice led by education, clinical and research staff who are experts in their field.
 We have a strategic partnership with clinicians from our local NHS trust partners, to provide some of the College based clinical and practical teaching.
 Interprofessional learning with students from other healthcare disciplines (including medicine, nursing, midwifery, dietetics, pharmacy and physiotherapy) and clinical simulation working in high and low fidelity environments and with actors and patient educators is highly valued by our students.

-College-based teaching is arranged over 4 days a week using a mixture of taught and blended-learning approaches that integrates face-to-face campus-based activities (eg lectures, seminars, practicals, clinical simulation, workshops) with structured online and self-directed learning (e-learning, individual and in groups).
-Case-based learning opportunities also expose students to real-world scenarios that need to be solved using reasoning and existing theoretical knowledge.
+College-based teaching is arranged over 3 days a week using a blended-learning approach that integrates face-to-face campus-based activities (eg lectures, seminars, practicals, clinical simulation, workshops) with structured online and self-directed learning (e-learning, individual and in groups).
+A series of case-based learning opportunities exposes students to real-world scenarios that need to be solved using reasoning and existing theoretical knowledge.

 Practice education is arranged in Clinical Placement blocks that are full time and take place in a variety of health and social care settings.
 Specific clinical placement hours are dictated by the placement setting and whilst typically are Monday to Friday they may also require students to undertake shift work, 7-day working etc.